BruceEckel/PolymorphismUnbound/presentation/slides.md

 # Java

-  - No option: Everything is an Object, like Smalltalk
+  - Not optional: Everything is an Object, like Smalltalk
   - BUT static typing makes it quite different
   - The concept of dynamic messages is lost, not really like Smalltalk
   - Reusing code through inheritance didn't really work out